KLGOooo/english_2nd/Nicole&Leo.md

 <!-- Content_START -->

 ### 2024.10.08

+Nicole
 1. Learning material: https://www.ted.com/talks/sal_khan_how_ai_could_save_not_destroy_education?subtitle=en
 2. Key point:
    - guardrails:a railing guarding usually against danger.
    - We're at the cusp of using AI for probably the biggest positive transformation that has edecation has ever seen.
    - It says tutorial 1-to-1 with the asterisks, like, that right distribution, a two standard-deviation improvement.

+Leo
+Today I mainly study A-Programmers-Guide-to-English, know the logic of learning English, and the importance of corpora。

 ### 2024.10.09